KTH/sbus-reader/README.md

 ## Development

-There is no souce code here, it's just a packaging and configuration of off-the-shelf Apache Camel components.
+There is no source code here, it's just a packaging and configuration of off-the-shelf Apache Camel components.
 So this is about Camel and nothing else currently.

 ## Building